Good evening, friends and neighbors!

 This is where toxic masculinity comes from.
-It starts in the home, and gets reinforced by our culture.
-This is what tells men to be emotionless- that sensitivity, being afraid, crying, showing weakness, or even showing romantic love aren’t manly, and if you aren’t manly, you’re worse than nothing.
+It starts in the home and gets reinforced by our culture.
+This is what tells men to be emotionless- that sensitivity, being afraid, crying, showing weakness, or even showing romantic love isn’t manly, and if you aren’t manly, you’re worse than nothing.

 It tells you that there is a thing called the “friendzone-” that as a man, women OWE you sexual satisfaction, especially after you go out of your way to be nice to them and treat them like human beings.

 Toxic masculinity demands you use its language- “gay” means “stupid”.
 “Fag” means “weird person.”
 “Pussy, sissy, or girly” means weakness and cowardliness.

 It tells you that stemware is girly, and that Cosmos are a chick drink.

 This is how a lot of young men are raised today.
 They never feel safe enough to cry to a friend, or comfortable enough to love and accept themselves.
 They become cold and angry.
 They isolate themselves.

 “Young, male, troubled, angry loners.”
 Does that sound familiar?

 There are few options left available to them in this world, so some of them decide to create their own destructive paths.
 Sometimes, they decide there is no way forward, and that the world should go on without them in it.